alper1976/chronosequences/README.md

 # chronosequences

-Using genomic and chemical data from freshwater chronosequences in Arctic Svalbard and Alpine Norway to study the functional and taxonomic succession of the microbiome upon glacial retreat.
-This repository includes slurm scripts to run Squeezemeta https://github.com/jtamames/SqueezeMeta on our system (https://documentation.sigma2.no/hpc_machines/saga.html) for metagenomic analyses (raw data processing, assmebly and annotation, and binning) as well as amplicon analysis using dada2 (https://benjjneb.github.io/dada2).
+Here we used genomic and chemical data from freshwater chronosequences in Arctic Svalbard and Alpine Norway to study the functional and taxonomic succession of the microbiome upon glacial retreat.
+This repository includes slurm scripts to run Squeezemeta https://github.com/jtamames/SqueezeMeta on our system (https://documentation.sigma2.no/hpc_machines/saga.html) for metagenomic analyses (raw data processing, assembly and annotation, and binning) as well as amplicon analysis using dada2 (https://benjjneb.github.io/dada2).
 Additional scripts are to perform statistics and visualization of the data in R.

 ## pull repository